 - Put on a disposable shower cap and leave this on for at least an hour.

-- Rinse out the coconut oil in the shower, followed by your regular shampoo and conditioner.
+- Rinse out the coconut oil in the shower.

-I'm always amazed how soft and supple my hair looks afterwards.
-I've heard some people say their hair can feel a bit coated the day they use coconut oil, so try it on a day you're not going out so you can see how it works for your hair.
+I'm always amazed by how soft and supple my hair looks afterward.
+I've heard some people say their hair can feel a bit greasy the day they use coconut oil, so try it on a day you're not going out so you can see how it works for your hair.